gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	representing that weaker-relational plateau as capable of loosening further without yet forcing total independent separation
 -	restoring a clearer independent-separation reading once the lower-order plateau lost enough support
 -	stabilizing that renewed independent state rather than forcing immediate recoupling or continued collapse
--	and then representing fresh weak relational recovery pressure against that stabilized independent mainline without prematurely overriding it
+-	representing fresh weak relational recovery pressure against that stabilized independent mainline without prematurely overriding it
+-	and then allowing that recovery pressure to strengthen into an emerging lower-order relation without prematurely promoting to joint choreography

 This is a good sign that TU can remain structurally disciplined even when the field changes.

 ---

 ### 8. TU+ begins to look functionally non-trivial

-By Cycles 3–28, TU+ did more than decorate output.
+By Cycles 3–29, TU+ did more than decorate output.

 It:
 -	revised choreography readings